-- 14.1 The EDC First Instance Chamber entrusted with a case shall decide in its discretion the type and duration of any sanction it believes appropriate to the offence committed with due regard to the severity of the sanction imposed in previous cases for the same type of offence. - 14.2 The sanction shall take into account the relevant factors pertaining to the offence, including but not limited to: - (a) the gravity of the infringement;
+- 14.1 The EDC First Instance Chamber entrusted with a case shall decide in its discretion the type and duration of any sanction it believes appropriate to the offence committed. - 14.2 The sanction shall take into account the relevant factors pertaining to the offence, including but not limited to:

-- (b) the degree of the offender's culpability; and - (c) the harm caused by the infringement, whether or not such harm is pecuniary in nature. - 14.3 The sanction shall take into account the personal circumstances of the offender, as well as any aggravating and mitigating factors. - 14.4 A person found guilty of a violation of any of articles 11.4(d) or (e), or 11.8(e) or (f) shall not be sanctioned more than the perpetrator of the original act or the sanction likely to be imposed for the offence under investigation. - 14.5 Further guidelines for determining an appropriate sanction shall be included in the EDC Procedural Rules.
+- (a) the gravity of the infringement; - (b) the degree of the offender's culpability; and - (c) the harm caused by the infringement, whether or not such harm is pecuniary in nature. - 14.3 The sanction shall take into account the personal circumstances of the offender, as well as any aggravating and mitigating factors. - 14.4 Further guidelines for determining an appropriate sanction shall be included in the EDC Procedural Rules.